 The data breach scenario

 Let me give you a hypothetical example that you can relate to.
 For this example, I’ll call our fictitious business Joe’s Coffee.
 Let’s say Joe’s is a nationwide chain and it recently fell victim to a data breach.
-As I’ve said in this article, Joe’s should begin by assessing the extent of the damage.
+Using this article as a guide, Joe’s should begin by assessing the extent of the damage.
 First, Joe’s would need to take a look at the actual event itself.
 How much personal data was accessed?
 How safe is it at the moment?
 Next, what is the media saying?
 Are they inflating data or sensationalizing crucial info?
 Is the press taking a positive, neutral or negative approach to covering the breach?

 Take the pulse of the community